When will the WSLCB open the application window for new cannabis retail or producer licenses?

 Yes, but the business must first apply and receive approval to use these funds.
 The business cannot accept any funds from a financier until you have received approval from your assigned investigator.
 All financiers must be a resident of the United States.

-Obstacles at the business’s current location have prevented it from fully functioning as a marijuana producer and/or processor, am I able to apply for a change of locations?
+Obstacles at the business’s current location have prevented it from fully functioning as a cannabis producer and/or processor, am I able to apply for a change of locations?

 When can I register my Co-op?

-The Board is currently accepting registrations for medical marijuana cooperatives.
+The Board is currently accepting registrations for medical cannabis cooperatives.
 For more information regarding cooperatives and the registration process please click here.

-When my medical marijuana endorsement is approved, is it active?
+When my medical cannabis endorsement is approved, is it active?

-Yes, your medical marijuana endorsement is activated when you receive approval from the Board.
+Yes, your medical cannabis endorsement is activated when you receive approval from the Board.